nick1216/esports/DEPLOYMENT_READY.md

-# 🎉 Your App is Ready for Railway Deployment!
+git add# 🎉 Your App is Ready for Railway Deployment!

 ## ✅ All Files Created Successfully